zopefoundation/manuel/src/manuel/README.txt

     import doctest

     def informative_evaluater(region, document, globs):
-        if not isinstance(region.parsed, doctest.Example):
+        if not isinstance(region.parsed, manuel.doctest.DocTestExamples):
             return
         if region.evaluated.getvalue():
             info = ''
             for name in sorted(globs):
-                if name in region.parsed.source:
+                if name in region.source:
                     info += '\n    ' + name + ' = ' + repr(globs[name])

             if info: